 I am a huge fan of Prosecco so when you get the chance to mix it up and add a little bit of something to make that Prosecco pop then I am all for it!
 British Cassis is an amazing addition to any home bar, is super versatile and also made in the UK in Herefordhire by Jo Hilditch a 4th generation farmer!
 Added to wine for a ‘British Royale’ or add to white rum, lime and soda water for a blackcurrant Mojito.
 It is also such a pretty bottle it looks fabulous on display or for gifting too! rrp: £19.99 available from White Heron

 In the past if I had a choice I would always choose cocktails or wine over beer but I have recently had my eyes (and taste buds!) opened with some of the craft beers that are flooding the market.
-One in particular is JUBEL, a gluten free, completely vegan beer that is only 129 calories a bottle and 4% ABV.
+One in particular is JUBEL, a gluten free, completely vegan beer and 4% ABV.
 Available in Peach or Elderflower it really is totally different to how I imagined ‘flavoured beer’ to be, I love that it is a light beer too. rrp: £24.99 for a case of 12 available from Amazon

 Since Tenerife in 1992 I have been a fan of rum (gosh that feels like such a long time ago yet I can remember it like it was yesterday – first holiday abroad with my best friend, both 18 and out to try something new hence the love of Rum!) lol I am always delighted when I discover a new flavour, something subtle yet packing a punch, I found exactly that with Jamaica Cove!
 Jamaica Cove Black Ginger Rum is a blend of Jamaican Pot and Column Stills, infused with ginger – which was often looted alongside the rums – to give a bold flavour profile, with subtle hints of lemongrass and citrus.
 Ginger is an increasingly popular ingredient amongst bartenders and this single botanical infusion with an aged Jamaican rum, offers greater depths of flavour for classic long drinks, such as the Classic Jamaica Mule. rrp: £26.99 available from Amazon